 Reassembling Democracy, Ritual as Cultural Resource

 This book is the result of collaborations between international researchers who have focused on diverse processes of democratic participation-and exclusion-that are intimately involved with ritual acts and complexes.
-The main question integrating the collection concerns the ways in which the performative qualities of ritual resources achieve their potential as forms of personal and political empowerment in our changing world.

 About the book

 This book is open access and available on www.bloomsburycollections.com.
 It is funded by Knowledge Unlatched.